nats-io/nats.js/runtimes.md

 ...
 ```

 Congratulations.
-You have a working project.
-Now go explore the documentation.
+You have a working NATS project.
+Now go explore the

-## Web Frameworks
+documentation.

+## Running in the Browser

-Out of the box, the `@nats-io/nats-core` module provides a W3C WebSocket
+As discussed above, out of the box, the `@nats-io/nats-core` module provides a
-transport, that you can use directly from Node.js, Bun, Deno and most
+W3C WebSocket transport, that you can use directly from Node.js, Bun, Deno and
-importantly in a Browser.
+most importantly in a Browser via the `wsconnect()` function.

 The setup is similar as you have seen above, with the exception that you have to
 import and configure your Web frameworks libraries, which is beyond the scope of